health insurance contribution

 Options for optimising contributions include:

-1. Regular comparison of health insurance additional contributions.
+1. Regular comparison of health insurers' supplementary contributions.

-4. Choosing tariffs with deductibles in statutory or private health insurance.
+4. Choosing tariffs with an excess in GKV or PKV.

-5. For self-employed: Correct income classification and selection of the appropriate contribution rate (with/without sickness benefit).
+5. For the self-employed: correct classification of income and selecting the appropriate contribution rate (with/without sickness benefit).

 6. Reviewing the necessity and cost of private supplementary insurance.

-A proactive approach to your health insurance contribution often pays off.
+Being proactive about your health insurance contribution often pays off.

-The topic surrounding the contribution to health insurance is multifaceted and depends on individual factors.
-Whether you are insured under a statutory or private scheme, as an employee or self-employed – having a solid understanding of the current regulations for 2025 and strategic planning is crucial. nextsure, as a digital insurance portal, supports you in keeping track and finding solutions that suit you.
-We help you navigate the complexity and optimise your coverage.
-Use our expertise for your health and finances.
+The subject of health insurance contributions is multifaceted and depends on individual factors.
+Whether you are insured under the statutory or private system, as an employee or self-employed person – a solid understanding of the current regulations for 2025 and strategic planning are crucial. nextsure supports you as a digital insurance portal in keeping track and finding the solutions that are right for you.
+We help you to navigate the complexity and optimise your cover.
+Benefit from our expertise for your health and finances.

 FAQ

-How is the contribution to statutory health insurance composed?
+How is the contribution to statutory health insurance calculated?

-It consists of the general contribution rate (14.6 percent) and the individual additional contribution from the health insurance fund.
-Both are levied on the gross income up to the contribution assessment ceiling.
+It consists of the general contribution rate (14.6 per cent) and the fund-specific additional contribution.
+Both are levied on gross income up to the contribution assessment ceiling.
 Employers and employees share the contributions equally.

-What does the annual income threshold (JAEG) mean?
+What does the annual earnings threshold (JAEG) mean?

-What is the minimum contribution for self-employed individuals in the statutory health insurance in 2025?
+What is the minimum contribution for self-employed people in statutory health insurance in 2025?

-What is the difference between the standard and reduced contribution rate for self-employed individuals?
+What is the difference between the general and reduced contribution rate for self-employed people?

-The general contribution rate (14.6 percent + additional contribution) includes entitlement to sick pay.
-The reduced contribution rate (14.0 percent + additional contribution) does not include entitlement to sick pay.
+The standard contribution rate (14.6 per cent + additional contribution) includes entitlement to sickness benefit.
+The reduced contribution rate (14.0 per cent + additional contribution) does not include entitlement to sickness benefit.

 Do premium increases affect my right to cancel?

-Yes, if your health insurance increases the additional contribution, you have the right to a special termination and can switch to another health insurance company.
+Yes, if your health insurance fund increases the supplementary contribution, you have a special right of cancellation and can switch to another health insurance fund.

-Where do I enter my health insurance contributions on the tax return?
+Where do I enter my health insurance contributions in my tax return?

-Contributions to basic health and long-term care insurance are entered in the provision expenses section of your tax return.
+Contributions to basic health and long-term care insurance are entered in the Vorsorgeaufwand section of your tax return.

 Subscribe to our newsletter